•

 Content

-The Dalhousie Law Journal accepts submissions form anywhere in the world, in either English or French, from academics, practitioners, judges, and students.
-Where possible the DLJ prioritizes promising papers by emerging scholars.
+The Dalhousie Law Journal accepts submissions from anywhere in the world, in either English or French, from academics, practitioners, judges, and students.
+Where possible, the DLJ prioritizes promising papers by emerging scholars.
 Submissions on any law-related topics are considered, but the DLJ generally does not publish articles devoted exclusively to the law of foreign countries.

 { top }